Skip to content

 Family_Home

-• The parents or legal guardians of at least one borrower do not currently and have not previously owned a home in the U.S., or
+• The parents and/or legal guardian of at least one borrower does not currently own a home in the United States and has not previously owned a home in the United States;

 • At least one borrower has become emancipated.